obniz/obniz/doc/websocket-ja.md

 ##  <a name="message">message</a>

-send/receive with other obniz or webhook
+send/receive with other obniz or WebHook

 ###  request: <a name="-request-message-send">send</a>